kulics/koral/book-en/basic-grammar.md

 ```
 a : i32
 ```
-This will create an identifier for the name on the left and define it as the type on the right, in which case the identifier is a null value.
+This will create an identifier for the name on the left and define it as the type on the right, in which case the identifier is a nil value.

 Once an identifier is created, its data type will not be changed in the valid area.